Prelude in G minor (Rachmaninoff): Recordings

+Rachaminov recorded one performance of the work, on a reproducing piano.
+This recording was published on the album "Masters of the Piano Roll".

 Emil Gilels played this prelude at a front in World War II, in support for the Soviet military forces fighting in the war.
 The narrator says (in Russian): "Gilels is playing at the front, to remind us what the war is worth fighting for: Immortal music!"

 This prelude is one of the most performed and recorded pieces of the Op.
 23 set.